Off-Policy Evaluation in Embedded Spaces: Introduction

-The outline of this paper is as follows.
+The result is the featurized embedded permutation weighting estimator, which is a method for off-policy evaluation in normalizing-flow transformed action embedding spaces, where the density ratios are estimated using binary classification techniques.

+To summarize, this paper contributes the following: \begin{itemize} \item An estimator for this method that exploits previous work linking density ratio estimation and binary probabilistic classification, to estimate the density ratio of the target policy to the logging policy; \item Theoretical guarantees on the bias and variance of this method, under random and deterministic embeddings; \item Empirical validation of the method on synthetic and semi-synthetic experiments. \end{itemize} The outline of this paper is as follows.
 In Section \ref{sec:standard-problem} we formulate the typical off-policy evaluation problem, and point out a common failure mode.
 In Section \ref{sec:approach} we present embedded off-policy estimators that exploit embedded spaces, which return results even in the presence of absolute continuity assumption violations.
 In Section \ref{sec:analysis} we present bounds on the bias and variance of one of the estimators, the embedded permutation weighting estimator, and show that the method exchanges the absolute continuity assumption for some additional bias and variance of the estimate.
-In Section \ref{sec:results} we present results on toy and realistic simulated data, and we discuss some avenues of future work in Section \ref{sec:future}.
+In Section \ref{sec:results} we present results on toy and realistic simulated data.
 We conclude with Section \ref{sec:conc}.